Siege of Candia: Proposed biological warfare attack

 Data obtained from the Archives of the Venetian State, relating to an operation organized by the Venetian Intelligence Services, describes a plan aimed at lifting the siege by infecting the Ottoman soldiers with plague; this was to be done by attacking them with a liquid made from the spleens and buboes of plague victims.
 "Although the plan was perfectly organized, and the deadly mixture was ready to use, the attack was ultimately never carried out."
-According to a scholar from the USA's National Defense University, this attack was previously unknown to historians of biological warfare until published in December 2015.
+According to a scholar from the USA's National Defense University, information about this planned attack was previously unknown to historians of biological warfare until published in December 2015.